ChannelFinder/ChannelFinderService/src/test/resources/INTEGRATIONTEST_DOCKER_TUTORIAL.md

 ### How it works - big picture

 Integration tests are implemented in test class annotated with `@Testcontainers`.
-Test class starts a docker container for the application (ChannelFinder service) and another docker container for elastic (Elasticsearch) through `docker-compose-integrationtest.yml` and `Dockerfile.integrationtest` after which JUnit tests are run.
+Test class starts a docker container for the application (ChannelFinder service) and another docker container for elastic (Elasticsearch) through `src/test/resources/docker-compose-integrationtest.yml` and `src/test/resources/Dockerfile.integrationtest` after which JUnit tests are run.

 ```
 @Testcontainers